 A tree suitable for one homeowner's yard and needs (or desires) may not be suitable for another's.
 So let's discuss some particular specimens, with an eye to what may make them suitable under some conditions and unsuitable under others.

 Here is a different scenario.
 You love the autumn season, so your goal in planting trees is great fall color.
 Either of the following two choices could be a step in the right direction for achieving your goal:

-But if you have the space, do not stop there.
-The fall-color display of the maples, which does not last very long, peaks in October (in many parts of the United States, for example).
+If you have the space, do not stop there.
+The fall-color display of the maples, which does not last very long, peaks in October.
 If you rely only on maples, your enjoyment of the autumn season will be brief.
 To extend the season, plant one of the oak trees (Quercus) with red fall color, as well.
 Oaks get their fall foliage later, in November.

-Of course, the preceding are just three of many possible scenarios involved in the choosing of a landscape tree.
+The preceding are just three of many possible scenarios involved in the choosing of a landscape tree.
 Different criteria may be important to you, based on your own unique situation.
 For example, is your region bothered by deer pests?
-Then you will want to select from among the deer-resistant trees.
-For example:
+Then you will want to select from among the deer-resistant trees: